donovansolms/binance-client/README.md

 # binance-client

+## Notice

+This package is a clone of https://github.com/MohamedLamineAllal/binance-client with a single change.
+The `ws.candles` websocket now uses the Binance combined streams endpoint to be more efficient when dealing with multiple pairs.

+I will submit a ticket and pull request to the original repo as soon as I can.

+Use the original package unless you require the combined candle stream.

 > NOTICE: Proxy support was Added (check the last section in the doc)

 > NOTICE: BINANCE FUTURES support